neoforged/.github/primers/1.21.2/index.md

         - `shouldRender` - Returns whether the equippable item should be rendered in the given slot.
     - `LlamaDecorLayer` now takes in the `EquipmentLayerRenderer`
     - `WolfArmorLayer` now takes in the `EquipmentLayerRenderer`
+- `net.minecraft.client.renderer.entity.player.PlayerRenderer#getArmPose` is now private, replaced publically with a method that only takes in the `HumanoidArm` and `PlayerRenderState`
 - `net.minecraft.client.resources.model`
     - `EquipmentModelSet` - A resource listener that loads the `EquipmentModel`s from `models/equipment`.
     - `ItemModel` - A model for an item.